maelyg/ONTViSc-hands-on-training/README.md

                                  --blast_threads 8 \
                                  --blastn_db /path/to/ncbi_blast_db/nt
 ```
-Running this command should enable to recover close to the full genome of MsiMV
+Running this command should enable recovering close to the full genome of MsiMV.
 ```
 >tig00000001 len=9578 reads=523 class=contig suggestRepeat=no suggestBubble=no suggestCircular=no trim=0-9578
 AATAAACTCGCAACCTTCGTGATAAAATCACTCCAGAGGCCGTCCGTCTAGTGGCTCGAAGCTAGTAAAA